unexpectedness/lexikon/README.md

 ### in macros

 Since the lexical environment includes runtime values, it is only available at runtime in its full form.
 However, this can make writing macros that manipulate the lexical environment difficult, and this is why `lexical-context` does not behave the same way depending on whether it is called from a macro or a normal form.
-In a macro, it will expand to code that will yield the lexical environement in the expansion rather than in the macro.
+In a macro, it will expand to code that will yield the lexical environment in the expansion rather than in the macro.
 Observe:

-Use

 ```clojure
 (defmacro m []